Tengfei-Wang/Implicit-Internal-Video-Inpainting/README.md

 ### High-resolution Video Inpainting
 Our 4K videos and mask annotations can be downloaded in [4K data](https://github.com/Tengfei-Wang/Annotated-4K-Videos).

-### More Results
-Our results on  70 DAVIS videos (including failure cases) can be found  [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/tfwang_connect_ust_hk/EmtOPEAarqdFj4yDLECg2oABsylzC4lKjuFyyg7o2TTdyQ) for your reference :)
-If you need the PNG version of our uncompressed  results, please contact the authors.

 ## Citation
 If you find this work useful for your research, please cite: